NZ Marketing Leaders' Summit 2019

 - Embed that brand internally with your people to ensure your business delivers on your brand promise across the entire value chain

-- Showcasing technological advances and how it’s shaping marketing practices – AI, Machine Learning and what’s next?
+- How technology is shaping today’s marketing practices – AI, Machine Learning and what’s next?

 Now, more than ever, marketing is focused on digital and digital leaves a footprint.
 Marketers have a plethora of data that they receive each day.
 This session will discuss how data is driving marketing strategies and how an organisation relies on it when creating these strategies.